juanmata42/Pruebas/README.md

 16. Added redux to handle the state of the app, with a store.
 Added custom hooks to access the store and dispatch actions.
 Handling loading state.
 17. Added a very simple header, just a logo and a title.
 In a real project, this would turn into a navbar and in mobile, probably it would move to the bottom.
 18. The loader in NameSage is a hashtag, since it's a symbol that is often associated with names.
 In COVIDChronicle, it's a grid with growing dots, something that can be associated to a calendar and a common representation of the spread of a virus in a map.
+19. Created charts, table and card components as a way of showing the posibilities of this project.
+As future steps, we would consult with both the designer and the product owner to understand what data is more important to show and how to show it.
+19. Finished the second exercise.
+20. Decided on using pastel colors as palette for the charts, as they are easy on the eyes and can be associated with health and calmness.
+Also because not using blue and pink as gender colors is a good practice nowadays.
+21. Removed ant icons, finally, they wont be needed.

+Auditing results (Google Lighthouse):
+NameSage:
+COVIDChronicle:
+- Performance: 65 (extensions affected the page's load performance)
+- Accessibility: 94
+- Best Practices: 96
+- SEO: 83

 Suggested improvements:
 1. Previous design work done by a real designer and a figma guide.
 2. I created seeds in the default constants for what could become an internationalization system.
 I believe this should be necessary in both projects, but specially in the first one considering its purpose.
 Depending if there is a company api for internationalization, this could be achieved by api calls for the literals or by setting them to the state, maybe through redux.
+3. Didn't have time for unit testing, but it's a must for a real project.
+I would use jest and react testing library for this.
+Adding sonarqube to the pipeline would be a good idea too.